Read the entries to previous WriteStuff competitions.

 Seren has never seen anything like it!
 The way all of the buildings shimmered and twinkled in the sun.
 The way the huge river glinted an aqua-teal colour was enchanting.
 The massive starpods (rather like skateboards, but shaped like stars that could fly) zipped about the city waiting for passengers.
 The way miniature stardust fell from the sky.
 The whole place truly lived up to its name!
 Seren tied her rainbow coloured hair in a ponytail, hopped onto the nearest starpod and started zooming around the bustling streets.
 Suddenly, the smell of strawberries washed over her.
 Seren spun around on the starpod, and flying next to her was a cute little friendly Hufflefly!
 All of a sudden, a horrible shrieking sound filled the air!
 The Hufflefly gained a look of pure fear and gave an alarming squeak and flew away.
 Seren, caught off guard, fell off her starpod, and tumbled into the city below…!

-By Coco Despres, year 5, Notre Dame School
+By ella mcdermott, year 5, La Houguette School

-By Molly Bougourd, year 8, La Mare de Carteret School
+By Aiyah Jenner, year 8, La Mare de Carteret School